Training future leaders and strengthening the Church in the context of 24/7 worship and prayer

 THE GLOBAL PRAYER MOVEMENT

-Are you interested in knowing more about the prayer movement?
-If you are still desiring more, you can listen to the prophetic history.
+Are you interested in knowing more about the prayer movement and what God is doing in this time of history?
+Besides reading my teaching notes or our blogs on this website, you can listen to the prophetic history of the International House of Prayer.
 There are over 25 supernatural, prophetic encounters that God graciously gave to solidify the direction of this movement so we could partner with Him in faith.
 These stories will encourage and empower all believers as they address not just what God will do in Kansas City, but across America and the nations leading up to His return.